PolyArch/cs259/04-miniproj-2.md

 Sure, that's not a bad idea!

 * *Can I model DianNao for this project?*
-No, since we more or less did this in class, and YALSA already povides some sort of model.
+No, since we more or less did this in class, and YALSA already provides some sort of model.